gem/oq-engine/doc/engine/What's-new.md

 epistemic uncertainties on the fault geometry into the Source Model Logic Tree.
 Moreover, we added an optional attribute `discretization` to the area source geometry XML description: this means that it is possible to specify a source-specific discretization step.
-This useful in site specific
+This is useful in site specific
 analysis: area sources with little impact on the site of interest can use a large discretization step whereas the important area sources can use a finer discretization step.